tc39/proposal-defer-import-eval/README.md

 Modules can be simplified to have three points at which laziness can be implemented:

 1) Load
-2) Parse
+1) Parse

-  a) if an import statement is found, go to step 1.
+    1) if an import statement is found, go to step 1.
 Repeat for all imports.

-3) Evaluate
+1) Evaluate

 In existing polyfills for this behavior, some implement laziness at point 1.
-However we should not implement laziness at step 1, because that would invalidate Run to completion semantics and require pausing in sync code.
-The desire for a "hint" for engines is not enough of a reason to relinquish this invariant.
+This would mean that we do not fully build the module graph at load time.
+Implementing laziness at step 1 would potentially invalidate Run to completion semantics and require pausing in sync code.
+The desire for a "hint" for engines might not be enough of a reason to relinquish this invariant on it's own (please see the alternatives section for more info).

-Similarily, we cannot implement laziness at point 2, due to point 2.a, which builds the rest of the module graph.
+One problematic point to implement laziness is at point 2, due to point 2.i, which builds the rest of the module graph.
+Without parsing, we will be unable to have a complete module graph.
 We want the module graph to be present and complete, so that other work can also be done.

-This leaves us with implementing lazy modules at point 3, the point of evaluation.
-Implementations would be able to have a light-weight parse step for stage 2, to further speed up load times.
+Implementing lazy modules at point 3, the point of evaluation would relinquish some significant performance advantages.
+At the very least implementations would be able to have a light-weight parse step for stage 2, and loading would be required.

 Deferring the evaluation of a lazy module will be semantically different from what "regular" modules currently do, which will evaluate the top level of the module eagerly.

-## Usecases
+The proposal in it's simplest form will pause at point 3, and for the present moment this is the approach taken.
+Please see [Alternatives](#alternatives) for more ideas.

 ## Existing workarounds

 ### Client-side

-Most modern frontend frameworks have a lazy loading solution built-in.
-This is a collection of examples with a high level overview of how they work.
-In the case of angular, vue, and ember, they are usually variations on the following (this example is from vue):
+Most modern frontend frameworks have a lazy loading solution built-in based off dynamic import.
+One characteristic is that they all mask the async nature of the code for the benefit of the programmer.
+This example is from vue:

 ```js
 // file1.js